gurditsingh/hydeout/_posts/test.md

    ![kstream](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/kstream.jpg?raw=true)

 **Operators supported by KStream:**
-`KStream` comes with a rich set of operators that allow for building topologies to consume, process and produce key-value records.
+`KStream` comes with a rich set of operators that allow for building topologies to consume, process and produce key-value records. below are the few operators

 | Operator  | Description  |
 | ------------ | ------------ |